usaid-cs/yesterday-i-learned/random.md

 1. The Sun undergoes spontaneous magnetic reversals every 9–12 years, where it increases in field strength.
 1. [Trinidad][wikipedia 133] isn't in Asia, dumbass.
 1. You can be [doing some crazy things][github 2] to get the average of a 5-star rating.
-1. [Xylitol][wikipedia 134] works by starving the bacteria, not by healing the teeth in any way.
-It also has no effect if other sugars are ingested before or after.
 1. [This is *snooker*, not pool and *you do not have to pick a pocket for the black ball*.
 In snooker it is customary to apologise for shots where you get extremely lucky, which is why the player gave an apologetic wave to his opponent.][reddit 46]
 1. [Fish yawn][youtube 17], aquatic animals yawn, [unborn babies yawn][tandfonline], all [known] vertebrates yawn.
 1. [The disciple whom Jesus loved][wikipedia 135] is not his wife like some moron said on Youtube.
 Jesus has no wife.